Sammy White (baseball)

+On July 14, 1956, he caught Mel Parnell's no-hitter.

 During his career with the Red Sox, White was one of the players featured in the Norman Rockwell painting The Rookie.
 He also opened a bowling alley, Sammy White's Brighton Bowl, a few miles from Fenway Park, and became a professional bowler.
 After baseball, White moved to Hanalei, Hawaii, where he became a professional golfer for the Princeville organization.
 He died in Princeville, Hawaii, at the age of 64.